robertbenjamin/Job-Search/job-search.md

 Yes, I've built full-stack projects in a number of different frameworks, both with Ruby and Javascript.

 **Do I know people who can recommend me?**

+Yes, I know a good number of people both technical and otherwise that could recommend me.

 **Am I a good people person who builds relationships easily?**